gmirsky/zth-k8s-postgresql/README.md

 Use the following command to deploy the AKS single node cluster.
 For this tutorial all we need is a bare bones Kubernetes cluster.

 All of this code is in the Azure subdirectory of this repository.
 Make sure that you are in the Azure subdirectory when you execute this command.
-Replace `108.29.92.98` with your external IP address you recieved from the `dig` or `Resolve-DnsNam` command above.
+Replace `108.29.92.98` with your external IP address you received from the `dig` or `Resolve-DnsName` command above.

 ```bash
 # Deploy template with in-line parameters